ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 proving the possession of the PoP key again.
 Therefore, the use of session resumption is NOT RECOMMENDED for resource servers.

-Since renogiation of DTLS associations is prone to attacks as well,
+Since renegotiation of DTLS associations is prone to attacks as well,
 {{RFC7925}} requires clients to decline any renogiation attempt.
 A server that wants to initiate re-keying therefore SHOULD periodically force a full handshake.